 Loukonen et al. (2014a) used DFT-based MD simulations to investigate collisions of the SA-DMA and SA-DMA-W systems, finding a sticking coefficient of unity due to proton transfer reactions.
-However, their study was limited to head-on collisions between molecules and dimers, as DFT-based MD simulations are computationally expensive.
+However, their study was limited to headon collisions between molecules and dimers, as DFT-based MD simulations are computationally expensive.

-Cluster distribution dynamic simulations have generally been limited to relatively small clusters (e.g., 8-10 molecules) due to the increasing computational cost of binding free energy calculations for increasing cluster sizes.
-Recently, however, much larger atmospheric-relevant systems, referred to as "Freshly Nucleated Particles" (FNPs), have been studied.
-Engsvang and Elm (2022); Engsvang et al. (2023a) studied (SA) $n$ (AM) $n$ clusters, with n up to 30, while Wu et al. (2023, 2024) studied (SA) $n$ (base) $n$ clusters, with n up to 15 and the bases AM, MA, DMA or TMA.
+Cluster distribution dynamics simulations have generally been limited to relatively small clusters (e.g., 8-10 molecules) due to the increasing computational cost of binding free energy calculations for increasing cluster sizes.
+Recently, however, much larger atmospherically relevant systems, referred to as freshly nucleated particles (FNPs), have been studied.
+Engsvang and Elm (2022) and Engsvang et al. (2023a) studied $(SA)n(AM)n$ clusters, with n up to 30, while Wu et al. (2023, 2024) studied $(SA)n(base)n$ clusters, with n up to 15 and the bases AM, MA, DMA, or TMA.
 Wu et al. (2024) determined the cluster-to-particle transition point, where clusters begin to exhibit bulk particle-like properties, as occurring at cluster sizes of 8-10 acid-base pairs.
-These (SA) ${10}$ (base) ${10}$ systems, with geometrical diameters reaching up to 1.8 nm, serve as ideal test systems for investigating the growth of FNPs by collisions with monomers.
+These $(SA){10}(base){10}$ systems, with geometrical diameters reaching up to 1.8 nm, serve as ideal test systems for investigating the growth of FNPs by collisions with monomers.

-In this work, we study the collisions of the FNPs $(SA){10}(AM){10}$ , $(SA){10}(MA){10}$ , $(SA){10}(DMA){10}$ , and $(SA){10}(TMA){10}$ with the atmospheric precursor vapors SA, MSA, NA, FA, AM, MA, DMA, and TMA in the free molecular regime.
-The collisions were studied explicitly using Born-Oppenheimer MD at the semi-empirical GFN1-xTB level of theory (Grimme et al., 2017).
-The GFN1-xTB method extends beyond traditional force field approaches by enabling the modeling of chemical reactions, such as proton transfers, and accounting for the dynamical charge distribution, while maintaining significantly greater computational efficiency than DFT-based MD.
+In this work, we study the collisions of the FNPs $(SA){10}(AM){10}$, $(SA){10}(MA){10}$, $(SA){10}(DMA){10}$, and $(SA){10}(TMA){10}$ with the atmospheric precursor vapors SA, MSA, NA, FA, AM, MA, DMA, and TMA in the free molecular regime.
+The collisions were studied explicitly using Born-Oppenheimer MD at the semi-empirical

+GFN1-xTB level of theory (Grimme et al., 2017).
+The GFN1-xTB method extends beyond traditional force field approaches by enabling the modeling of chemical reactions, such as proton transfers, and accounting for the dynamical charge distribution while maintaining significantly greater computational efficiency than DFT-based MD.

-By comparing sticking coefficients derived from these simulations with those predicted by kinetic gas theory and force field MD simulations, we aim to assess the impact of long-range interactions and quantum mechanical effects in modeling the growth of FNP particles.
+By comparing sticking coefficients derived from these simulations with those predicted by kinetic gas theory and force field MD simulations, we aim to assess the impact of long-range interactions and quantum mechanical effects in modeling the growth of FNPs.

-115 2 Methodology
+2 Methodology

-2.1 Computational Details
+2.1 Computational details